Automated Text Analytics

 Follow the steps in this section to import a topic model from a JSON file.
 Typically, this file is exported from an existing Text iQ dataset.

-Using an AI-Powered Model
+Using an Automated Topic Model

 After you have your new source containing text enrichments, you can display it in a CX dashboard.
 Currently, this is managed by your Qualtrics team.
 Your new source containing text enrichments will be joined with your original interaction data, and linked dashboard fields are used to link the same field across interaction and derived datasets.
 Once your dashboard’s data is set up, you can choose which datasets(s) you want to use on an individual widget and filter basis.